Lachie-King24/holbertonschool-shell/basics/README.md

 9-firstdirdeletion is a script that once run, will delete the my_first_directory directory from tmp

 10-back is a script that once run, will go back to the previous directory

+11-lists is a script that once run, will list all contents of the current, parent, and boot directories, in that order